 Hotjar adjusts the flow of sessions based on the total number of sessions recorded over a moving 24-hour window.
 This gives you an even distribution of session capture throughout the day.
 This illustration compares static data capture and distributed session capture:

 Notice how data capture is spread throughout the day, ensuring that you don’t miss data collection from sessions that occur later in the day.
 More information on what a session is can be found in What is a Session?

-If the daily number of user visits (traffic) to your site exceeds the number of sessions in your Hotjar plan, Hotjar will capture a portion of your traffic.
+If the daily number of user visits (traffic) to your site exceeds the number of sessions in your Hotjar plan, Hotjar will only capture a portion of your traffic.
 The traffic coverage widget shows this as a percentage of your traffic and is calculated by this formula:

 Traffic coverage = Plan Daily Limit / Potential Traffic*

-For example, if you have a Hotjar plan with 500 sessions, but your site has 1,000 sessions per day, then your traffic coverage would be 50%.
+For example, if you have a Hotjar plan with 500 sessions, but your site receives 1,000 sessions of potential traffic per day, then your traffic coverage would be 50%.

 If you ever need to know whether your current plan is big enough to cover your site traffic, you can check whether your traffic coverage includes all of the potential traffic Hotjar could track.

-Find the traffic coverage widget on the top right corner of insights.
+Find the traffic coverage widget on the top right corner of Hotjar.

 If you'd like to learn more about what Hotjar can track as potential traffic, you can read more in our article Does Hotjar track all your users?

 Only team members with Admin permissions, within your Organization, have the ability to configure session targeting and tracking settings in Hotjar.
 As shown below, you can tell Hotjar to start collecting session data when a user visits a specific page or triggers an event that you have specified.

 In the above example, Hotjar will start tracking a user session if a user visits either https://www.example.com or https://www.example.com/blog.